trpc/trpc/www/docs/client/links/httpSubscriptionLink.md

 **Recommended for non-web environments**

-You can polyfill `EventSource` and use the `eventSourceOptions` -callback to populate headers.
+You can ponyfill `EventSource` and use the `eventSourceOptions` -callback to populate headers.

 ```tsx
 import {